 If you feel you are at a turning point in your life or struggling with resolutions, why you are making them and where you want to go in your life, why not get in touch for a first counselling session?

-I offer counselling in Totnes and online to help you explore and connect with what is most important in your life.
+I offer coaching online to help you explore and connect with what is most important in your life.
 If you’re struggling with feeling stuck, in depression or feel stressed and anxious about your life, counselling can help you get clearer on what’s happening and connect with new ways of being, freer from self-criticism and being gentler on yourself.